kolomanschaft/updatejunkie/README.md

 * Specify notification trigger-criteria based on tags (e.g. description contains X, price lower than Y, etc.)
 * Handle paging in websites
 * Presistent index of already processed articles
+* Configurable entirely through a RESTful JSON API and/or a startup script
 * Easily extendable for new websites through XML-based profiles

 ## Dependencies